-The Laulima Center supports the development of cooperative businesses with technical assistance throughout the state of Hawai‘i.
+The Laulima Center supports the development of rural and cooperative businesses with technical assistance throughout the state of Hawai‘i.

 Cooperatives take many forms—from groups of farmers who process and market together, to food co-ops, credit unions, schools, medical groups, and artists’ collaboratives.
 Hawai‘i has a long history of cooperatives, and in today’s challenging economic climate cooperatives can provide an attractive alternative to traditional business partnerships.
 If you have a group that would like to form a cooperative but you need some assistance in getting organized, writing a business plan, or becoming legally incorporated, or if you are part of a cooperative that could use technical assistance to advance your work, the Laulima Center can help.